 Kimchi is one of the oldest known ethnic dishes originating from Korea.
 Kimchi has been present as early as the early period of the Three Kingdoms in Korea (37 BC-7 AD).
 Kimchi has been seen mentioned in ancient journals dating thousands of years ago.
 (1)

-Most of this health benefits come from the vegetable and bacteria used to ferment Kimchi.
+Most of these health benefits come from the vegetable and bacteria used to ferment Kimchi.
 Take a look at 10 health benefits that you can get from Kimchi according to science:

 1. Consuming Kimchi Regularly Helps Improve Your Digestive System